 The Bottom Line

 To mitigate risks and stay on point, we recommend giving learners partial-design responsibility within an overall design construct rather than the total-design responsibility.
 So next time someone asks if less instructional design may result in more learning, tell them Yes!
 There is a better way.

-To learn more about learner-led instructional design principles, download Research-Backed Faster, Better and Cheaper Instructional Design Best Practices
+To learn more about learner-led training design principles, download Research-Backed Faster, Better and Cheaper Instructional Design Best Practices